omunroe-com/navewiki/FAQ.md

 * Private properties

-## Unsupported features due to platform specificity
+## Unsupported features
    **Q:** Will you add feature X where feature X depends on a platform?

    **A:** No, implementation-specific features are not allowed as a policy.
 Everything that you write in CoffeeScript should be supported and runnable on any current JavaScript implementation (in practice, this means the lowest common denominator is IE6).
-The following represents a non-inclusive list of features that will not be implemented:
+Thus, features such as the following will not be implemented: getters & setters, `yield`

-* forEach
-* getters & setters
-* Function#bind
-* yield
+   **Q:** What about extending native objects to allow for things such as `forEach` and `Function.bind` ?

+   **A:** The rule here is to not extend native objects.